 For the Hand Pies:

-1 (18oz) package gluten free puff pastry sheet (I like Gee Free)
+1 (18oz) package gluten free puff pastry sheet (I love Gee Free)

-*NOTE: This is optional - you can use traditional puff pastry sheet and follow the recipe just the same.
+*NOTE: This is optional - you can use traditional puff pastry sheet and follow the recipe accordingly.

 2 apples, about 14 ounces, peeled and chopped

-*NOTE: I personally like a mix of sweet and tart apples, so Gala and Granny Smith are a perfect combo for this, but whatever you prefer is fine!)
+*NOTE: I ike a mix of sweet and tart apples, so Gala and Granny Smith are a perfect combo for this, but whatever you prefer.)

 2 tablespoons GF flour